Medically reviewed by Drugs.com. Last updated on Oct 19, 2019.

 It is very important that your doctor check your progress closely to make sure that eribulin is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using eribulin while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control during treatment and for at least 2 weeks after your final dose to keep from getting pregnant.
+Male patients should also use effective form of birth control during and for 3.5 months after treatment with eribulin.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Eribulin can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: